jentery/mdia200v4/index.md

 *Feedback*: We will provide brief and focused feedback on worksheets according to grading rubrics.
 Please email me (Jentery, not Maya) or schedule an appointment (F2F or Zoom) to discuss my feedback.
 Again, I respond to emails Monday through Friday, 9am - 5pm, excluding holidays.
 Thanks in advance for your patience.

 *Workshop*: Worksheet 4 will ask you to register for a workshop in UVic Libraries, attend it, and document what you did and learned.
-I will circulate a signup sheet for the workshops in September.
+I will circulate a signup sheet for the workshops in January.

 # Workload